-Bulldog PR Award Winners Announced – Agility PR Solutions, 2018
+Announcing the 2021 Bulldog PR Award Winners – Agility PR Solutions, 2021 (Bulldog Reporter)

-Whether they’re released by research institutions (i.e. universities, research foundations etc.) or brands who simply got curious and took it upon themselves to look into things, releasing interesting research is a great way to cultivate brand interest, drive action, and position an organization as a thought leader.
+Whether they’re released by research institutions like universities and research foundations or brands who simply got curious and took it upon themselves to look into things, releasing interesting research is a great way to cultivate brand interest, drive action, and position an organization as a thought leader.

 When companies make an important senior management change, they’ll often leverage their new hires as a marketing tool.
-An organization’s senior management is often tied closely with its brand, and new blood or even a shakeup, can bring with it opportunities for publicity, brand awareness, reaching new audiences, and more.
+An organization’s senior management is often tied closely with its brand, and new blood or even a shakeup, can create opportunities for publicity, brand awareness, reaching new audiences, and more.

 And there you have it!
 Along with our Anatomy of a Press Release Guide and Template, you should have everything you need to write your own press release and start chasing some well-deserved publicity.

 Need some more help?
-Agility PR Solutions offers many tools to help you make the most of your press release including a media database to tailor pitches and do specific outreach, a newsroom to help boost your SEO efforts and give your release a place to live, a built-in news wire service for broader distribution, and media monitoring solutions for you to track your coverage.
+Agility PR Solutions offers many tools and services to help you make the most of your press release including a media database to tailor pitches and do specific outreach, a newsroom to help boost your SEO efforts and give your release a place to live, a built-in newswire service for broader distribution, and media monitoring solutions for you to track your coverage.
 Let us show you!